 Hazon Ish cites Rishonim such as the Ra’avad and Rashba who state that a man’s shok is not ervah.
 To his mind, this cannot mean that men are exposing their thighs.
 Thus, the shok of the Rishonim must be the lower leg.
 Consequently, women, whose shok is ervah, would be required to cover the lower leg.

-Nonetheless, in principle he agrees with Mishneh Berurah, who permits exposure of the leg below the knee, since many women circulate in society with bared ankles and feet; it is inconceivable that those could be ervah!
-Thus, the shok of Berachot with regard to a woman’s body must be halakhically defined as thigh.
+Nonetheless, in principle he agrees with Mishnah Berurah, who permits exposure of the leg below the knee, since many women circulate in society with bared ankles and feet; it is inconceivable that those could be ervah.
+Thus, the shok of Berakhot with regard to a woman’s body must be halakhically defined as thigh.
 This essentially becomes the halakhic consensus.

-Thus, women are unequivocally expected to cover their thighs to the knee and more often, to below the knee.
-It further encompasses the upper arm which is equated with the thigh (in the Torah, both the arm and leg of an animal are defined as shok), so that in all halakhic compendiums, as well as in the formal and informal requirements of many religious institutions, women are instructed to cover their arms up to and in some cases, including the elbow.
+Thus, women are unequivocally expected to cover their thighs to the knee and, more often, below the knee.
+It further encompasses the upper arm which is equated with the thigh (in the Torah, both the foreleg and the hindleg of an animal are defined as shok), so that in all halakhic compendiums, as well as in the formal and informal requirements of many religious institutions, women are instructed to cover their arms up to and, in some cases, including the elbow.